EdmundGoodman/Warwick_modelling/writeup/writeup.md

 - Demonstrating that our product is beneficial
 - Understanding the use cases where it is most and least applicable

+### Assets

+The whole project repository is available on GitHub at: [https://github.com/Warwick-iGEM-2021/modelling](https://github.com/Warwick-iGEM-2021/modelling)

+The newest model version is also available: [Model V3](https://github.com/Warwick-iGEM-2021/modelling/blob/main/model_v3.py)

+A interactive toy simulator currently under development for the model is [hosted here](https://www.dcs.warwick.ac.uk/~u2006527/iGEM/model_v3_in.html), but is not fully tested, and may be subject to location change

 ### Overview

 Our model is a discrete time, stochastic, compartmental model: